 - discussing and reaching a shared understanding of the person’s current state of health and how it may change in the foreseeable future,

-- identifying the person’s preferences for and goals of care in the event of a future emergency,
+- identifying what is important to the person in relation to goals of care in the event of a future emergency,

 - using that to record an agreed focus of care (either more towards life-sustaining treatments or more towards prioritising comfort over efforts to sustain life),

-- making and recording shared decisions about specific types of care and realistic treatment that they would want considered, or that they would not want, and explaining sensitively advance decisions about treatments that clearly would not work in their situation,
+- making and recording shared recommendations about specific types of care and realistic treatment that should/shouldn’t be given, and explaining sensitively recommendations about treatments that would clearly not work int their situation

-- making and recording a shared decision about whether or not CPR is recommended.
+- making and recording a shared recommendation about whether or not CPR is recommended.

-If you are interested in developing an electronic ReSPECT form to sit within your patient record system, then please contact us at firstname.lastname@example.org.
-All forms developed will need to be submitted for approval before being adopted for use.
+If you are interested in developing an electronic ReSPECT plan to sit within your patient record system, then please contact us at firstname.lastname@example.org.
+All plans developed will need to be submitted for approval before being adopted for use.